Cloth dryers are equipment at homes, hotels, and institutions – we use them to dry clothes after washing.

 Related: Scabies Vs Bed Bugs

-At an optimal temperature of around 120 to 135 degree Fahrenheit, a bed bug will take 2 minutes to die in a dry cloth.
+At an optimal temperature of around 120 to 135 degrees Fahrenheit, a bed bug will take 2 minutes to die in a dry cloth.
 A colony of bed bugs may take 5 to 10 minutes due to clouding that acts as an insulator

-Depending on the type of fabric you are drying, temperature may take time to penetrate into every corner of the clothes before killing bed bugs.
+Depending on the type of fabric you are drying, the temperature may take time to penetrate into every corner of the clothes before killing bed bugs.

-Feeding moist or wet clothes in the dryer will take you 40 or more minutes to kill all the bed bugs as water from clothes must be dried before killing of bed bugs commences.
+Feeding moist or wet clothes in the dryer will take you 40 or more minutes to kill all the bed bugs as water from clothes must be dried before the killing of bed bugs commences.

 Which temperature kill bed bugs and their eggs instantly?

 Adult bedbugs and their eggs won’t die at the same time.
 The eggs are killed at any temperature between 108 to 115 degrees Fahrenheit.